 About Tiny House Travel

 Whether you’re trying to make a Visa Application to travel to Italy, Canada, Turkey etc with your Tiny House, It is always good to make every trip better and smoother than the last but you have to put some things in place to get a smoother trip.
 Make sure that everything on the outside of the tiny house is safe and secure before you move.

 Do not try to engage in late preparations.
 Prepare both the inside and outside of your tiny house early enough.

 I’m sure you would not like to move and have plates breaking, ceiling fixtures falling or cabinet doors swinging open.
-To prevent some of these from happening, make use of tools like locks, hooks, and hinges to secure your appliances, furniture, cabinets, etc.
+To prevent some of these from happening, make use of tools like locks, hooks, and hinges to secure your appliances and use a moving company like Uber, Gokada or Ampol to pack and move your Tiny house furniture, cabinets, etc.

 Tiny houses swerve on the road while being transported.
 Even with the right tow vehicle, it may still swerve.
 Swerving occurs when the tiny house does not have an even distribution of weight.

 To correct this, some people make use of a weight distribution hitch to prevent the tiny house from swaying but sometimes it doesn’t work for houses that weigh 10,000 lbs or more.
 The swaying of the tiny house leads to the breakage of some items in your home if not properly locked.

 Go For A Travel-Friendly Layout